 Bash About is our club’s legendary, fabulous rugby event!
-Organized by the Berlin Bruisers includes a rugby clinic on Friday and Saturday, led by experienced coaches from a variety of clubs, followed by a mixed barbarian tournament for beginners as well as experienced players on Sunday.
+Organized by the Berlin Bruisers, it includes a rugby clinic on Friday and Saturday, led by experienced coaches from a variety of clubs, followed by a mixed barbarian tournament for beginners as well as experienced players on Sunday.
 Of course it is also an exciting weekend of parties, follies, and friends in Berlin.
-We organized the international event in 2016 and 2018 with more than 100 rugby players from clubs from all over.
+We organized the international event in 2016 and 2018 with more than 100 rugby players from clubs from all over, and look forward to bringing the event back in 2024!

 The friendliest friendly!
 Due to the current Covid-conditions, our match against SG Siemensstadt / Brandenburg on Saturday 24.10. got cancelled (possibly rescheduled, like several matches of the Bundesliga Nordost and the Regio Cup on 17.10. and 10.10.) so thanks to the efforts of our coaches and team managers, we got together with Grizzly-Bruiser players to play a friendly match amongst ourselves!